Traian Lalescu

 Traian Lalescu ([traˈjan laˈlesku]; 12 July 1882 – 15 June 1929) was a Romanian mathematician.
 His main focus was on integral equations and he contributed to work in the areas of functional equations, trigonometric series, mathematical physics, geometry, mechanics, algebra, and the history of mathematics.

 Life

-He went to the Carol I High School in Craiova, continuing high school in Roman, and graduating from the Boarding High School in Iași.
+He was born in Bucharest.
+His father, also named Traian, was originally from Cornea, Caraș-Severin and worked as a superintendent at the Creditul Agricol Bank.
+Lalescu went to the Carol I High School in Craiova, continuing high school in Roman, and graduating from the Boarding High School in Iași.
 After entering the University of Iași, he completed his undergraduate studies in 1903 at the University of Bucharest.